mrmdgeorge/shopping-navigator/README.md

 * *ShoppingNavigator* - A linux (or Mac OS X) software package that uses an Xsens IMU and a Pt.
 Grey camera to perform pedestrian inertial navigation or pedestrian dead-reckoning (Step counting) w/ corrections from a pre-built map and scene recognition provided by the Oxford FABMAP system.

 * *wImuConsole* - An Android app. that interfaces to the ShoppingNavigator components but uses a custom wireless (Bluetooth) IMU and the cellphone's built-in camera.
-Tested with the Google Nexus 4 running Android 4.2.2 API 17.

 * *AndroidIns* - An Android app. that performs inertial navigation w/ zero velocity corrections via a Kalman filter using the built-in gyroscope and accelerometers in a cellphone.
-Tested with the Google Nexus 4.

 5. SOFTWARE DEPENDENCIES
 ------------------------